 Sue: I like this story already.
 We’re outside and we’re on Earth.
 That’s just the way I like it.

-Sue immediately recognises Jane Hampden.
+Sue immediately recognises the actress playing Jane Hampden.

 Sue: Oh, it’s Polly whatsherface from The Liver Birds.
 We have the complete set, now.

 Jane watches as a group of men in Civil War armour ride by on horseback.

 Sue: Has she fallen through a hole in time?
 She seems to be handling it rather well if she has.
 Either that or the costume department have completely ****ed up and she’s supposed to be from the past.